 We believe the financial markets are now coming to terms with the likelihood that there will not be any significant legislative initiatives coming from Washington this year.
 Eight months after commencement of the “Trump Trade,” financial markets could be preparing for a second-half adjustment.
 We do not foresee any significant regulatory, tax or healthcare reform occurring before year-end.
 In our view, the old adage, “The more things change, the more they remain the same,” is once again ringing true in Washington.

-SMC FIM still recommends that tax-exempt portfolio positioning be maintained with a duration profile below the benchmark.
+Investors focused on tax-exempt portfolio positioning can be expected to focus on a duration profile below the benchmark.
 The aggressive move by investors to buy short-term (1-4 years) maturities this year has rendered intermediate-term (5-10 years) maturities more attractive.
 The peak in incremental annual yield pick-up occurs in nine years at approximately 15 basis points over the eight-year term.
 Significant curve-flattening occurs beyond ten years, which reduces the added compensation for duration extension.
 In fact, 10-year bonds offer 76% of the yield available from 20-year bonds.

-Premium coupon (4-5%) bonds are preferred.
+Premium coupon (4-5%) bonds offer a number of attractive features.
 These bonds are more defensive due to their premium pricing structure and additional coupon income, which will provide a cushion in the event interest rates rise.
-When accessible, certain callable, “kicker structure” bonds (securities bearing optional call dates between three and seven years) should be considered for their added yield benefit relative to non-callable bonds.
+When accessible, certain callable, “kicker structure” bonds (securities bearing optional call dates between three and seven years) may provide added yield benefit relative to non-callable bonds.
 Municipal credit spreads have tightened further this year.
 Strong investor demand has been a driving force in the narrowing of yield differentials between investment-grade and lower-rated issues.
-Our credit analysis suggests that bonds in the “A-rated” credit category should generally provide the best relative returns.
+Investors may seek bonds in the "A-rated" credit category recognizing their potential for attractive relative returns.